Vedic Astrology: A

 perfect.
 All branches of knowledge are in constant progress, and there is

-open-minded and avoid dogmatism in any form.
+and avoid dogmatism in any form.

 Science is a

-powerful and honest method in its pursuit of understanding how the world works,
+powerful and honest method for understanding how the world works, but it is a

-but it is a process of seeking truth, not a fixed body of absolute truth.
-When
+process of seeking truth, not a fixed body of absolute truth.
+When science

-will achieve greater certainty, sooner or later.
+achieve greater certainty, sooner or later.

-Critical Look at Contemporary Vedic Astrology
+Contemporary Vedic Astrology

 Many